5 Types of Content Moderation to Protect Your Brand

 3. Reactive Moderation

-As the name of this method suggests, reactive moderation highly depends on how active and reliable your audience is at reporting and flagging inappropriate content.
-The process is a sure test of how strong and upright the moral compass of your community members is.
+As the name suggests, reactive moderation highly depends on how active and reliable your audience is at reporting and flagging inappropriate content.
+The process helps test the moral compass of your community members.

 The core benefit of this type of moderation method is it offers a cost-efficient moderation system.
 As your community gains more members, it means that your moderators also get more help in policing prohibited UGC.

 Similar to its counterparts, reactive moderation also has its flaws.
-One example is that since your users have full control over whether content should be reported or not, they tend to limit their moderation boundaries to which content benefits them the most.
+One example is that since your users have full control over whether content should be reported or not, they tend to limit the boundaries of their moderation practices to which content benefits them the most.
 Worst-case scenario?
 Most of the content that potentially threatens and compromises your revenue will be overlooked and cost you your brand’s reputation.

 Another disadvantage is reactive moderation takes longer than the other moderation methods as it requires content to go live first and then be read or seen by users before they can send in their reports.
-It bears a strong resemblance to post-moderation; albeit in post-mod, the moderator is in charge of banning the toxic content.
+It bears a strong resemblance to post-moderation; albeit, with post-mod, the moderator is in charge of banning the toxic content.